-Although Microsoft does no longer offer support for Windows Mobile Device Center, the application is still sought after by Microsoft Mobile users.
+Although Microsoft no longer offers support for Windows Mobile Device Center, the application is still sought after by Microsoft Mobile users.

-Luckily, you can still safely download Microsoft Windows Mobile Device Center 64-bit and 32-bit applications, but note that they do no longer get any security updates, nor does it implement any new features.
+Luckily, you can still safely download Windows Mobile Device Center for Windows 10 64-bit and 32-bit applications.
+But note that they no longer get any security updates, nor implement any new features.

 Windows Mobile Device System Requirements